chaoluond/quicktypeGPT/README.md

 | AMD EPYC 64-core | 160 |
 | Intel i9 | 135 |

-The performance for Apple A-series and Qualcomm Snapdragon series will be added later.
+The performance on mobile devices, espcially for Apple A-series and Qualcomm Snapdragon series, will be added later.